Water Is For Talkin' Over

 My Kingdom for a Function article in JASSS, describes ways to convert ethnographic complexity to language a computer can understand

-Let me get a little more positive here before I'm forced onto the golf course.
 An article I've been trying to publish for years will finally appear in a journal called Cultus, an Italian based journal for translator/interpreter/intercultural types.
 A prepublication version is in the column to your left, "Looking for culture in all the right places."
 The article grew out of work with computational and anthropological linguistic colleagues around efforts to figure out how to train civilian and military heading for faraway places.
 I miss my language and culture work.
-This project came out of that magical long ago moment when Obama and Petraeus intersected on the theme of, the U.S. really has to stop being so stupid about countries it deals with, echoes of Vietnam and the Iraqi follies of Bush the younger echoing strongly in the background.
+That project, in turn, came out of that magical long ago moment when Obama and Petraeus intersected on the theme of, the U.S. really has to stop being so naive about countries it deals with, echoes of Vietnam and the Iraqi follies of Bush the younger echoing strongly in the background.

-I've started a book, finally, called "Backwater," about New Mexico (and the world's) issues with water governance.
-Me and about a thousand other people.
+I've started a book called "Backwater," about New Mexico (and the world's) issues with water governance.
+Me and about a thousand other people are writing them.
 Amazing to have seen the topic diffuse so rapidly even in the few years I've been working on it.
 No end in sight.
-No matter, I'm enjoying the brain food, and the spread of water--and environmental--consciousness is a good thing.
+No matter, I'm enjoying the brain food, and the spread of water--and environmental in general--consciousness is a good thing.